andreasfragner/qa-dna-batch-testing/README.md

 Overview
 --------
-A python simulator test result distributions of microplate assays, based on Ref.
+A python simulator for test result distributions of microplate assays, based on Ref.
 [1].

 Usage
 -----